The Kittie Knox Plays

 Project Overview

-See Kittie’s story brought to life in a trilogy of plays performed outdoors (with bikes!) at three different locations in the greater Boston area.
-Our unique productions will take place at a new outdoor space each weekend during September.
-Audiences will move through each location from play to play, guided by the production team/ushers.
-Talk-backs with the actors and group bike rides after some performances enhance the outdoor theatrical experience.
-Immerse yourself in live theater as you’ve never seen it before!
+In September 2025, Kittie’s story was brought to life in this trilogy of plays performed outdoors (with bikes!) at three different locations in the greater Boston area.
+Audiences moved through each location from play to play, guided by the production team/ushers.
+It was a truly immersive experience.

 - Cambridge Crossing, East Cambridge, September 13